coveord/coveo-test-search/README.md

 ## Building a search-ui version other than 'beta'

 The gulpfile looks for the environment variable SEARCH_UI_VERSION.
 If it doesn't find one, it defaults to building the version with the 'beta' tag.
+This overrides any value you put in `coveo-search-ui` value you set in the `package.json` dependencies.

 See here for versions:
 https://www.npmjs.com/package/coveo-search-ui?activeTab=versions